fermyon/developer/content/cloud/noops-sql-db.md

 *Service Limitations*
 * To run a SQL statement (for migration and schema creation), use the `spin cloud sqlite list` and `spin cloud sqlite execute` commands.
 The equivalent of `spin up --sqlite` for `spin deploy` does currently not exist in Cloud.
 [See this section for more info](#tables-and-data-in-fermyon-cloud).

-* Fermyon **Cloud** only supports databases named "default" at this time.

 ## Creating a New Spin Application

 If you already have a Spin application, you can skip this step.
 If you do not have a Spin application locally you will need to [create one](/spin/quickstart#create-your-first-application).

 ## Grant SQLite Permission

-To tell Spin that we want to use SQLite storage, we only need to [grant SQLite permission to a component in the application’s manifest](/spin/sqlite-api-guide#granting-sqlite-database-permissions-to-components) (the `spin.toml` file).
+To tell Spin that we want to use SQLite storage, we only need to [grant SQLite permission to a component in the application’s manifest](/spin/sqlite-api-guide#granting-sqlite-database-permissions-to-components) (the `spin.toml` file) by supplying a [label](labels.md).
 For example:

 ```
 [component]